 Why Dean's Record Will Never Be Broken

-Back in the 1950s, shark research was nowhere near as advanced as it is today, and people were not thinking about the conservation of many of these large ocean predators the way we do today.
+Back in the 1950s, shark research was nowhere near as advanced as it is today, and people did not consider the conservation of these large ocean predators the way we do today.
 Now, we've got entire weeks dedicated to the great fish on the Discovery Channel.

-Now, it's known that great white sharks have very low productivity and reproductive rates, making them very vulnerable to population declines from humans.
+Now it's known that great white sharks have very low productivity and reproductive rates, making them very vulnerable to population declines due to various effects from humans.
 Marine biologists and international governments have since worked together to make great whites a protected species.

-In most parts of the world, it is now completely illegal to target them.
-Incidental catches of great white sharks do happen, but they are rare because many of the tactics employed by great white hunters in the early days are now prohibited.
+In most parts of the world, it's illegal to target them.
+Incidental catches of great white sharks occur but rarely because many of the tactics employed by great white hunters in the early days are now prohibited.
 When an angler hooks into a great white, it must be released immediately.

-Because IGFA entries require a weight taken on a certified scale, and one cannot weigh a giant great white without killing it first, it's safe to say that Dean's spot at the top of the record books is not going anywhere anytime soon.
-Maybe a long time from now great white populations will rebound to the point where they can be harvested again, but it seems unlikely considering the many challenges the species faces.
+Because IGFA entries also require a weight taken on a certified scale, and one cannot weigh a giant great white without killing it first, it's safe to say that Dean's spot at the top of the record books is safe.
+Maybe a long time from now, great white populations will rebound to the point where they can be harvested again, but it seems unlikely considering the many challenges the species faces.

 Technically, Dean's shark is the largest ever in the IGFA record books, but plenty of other giants have been captured by other shark hunters.

 Frank Mundus, who is said to have been the inspiration for the character of Quint in Jaws, may be the most notable shark hunter.
 In 1986, Mundus caught a massive 17-foot great white on rod and reel off Montauk, New York that weighed a staggering 3,427 pounds.
-This giant fish (pictured above) would have taken over the top spot, but the IGFA disqualified the catch because there had been a dead whale in the vicinity of the catch.
+This giant fish would have taken over the top spot, but the IGFA disqualified the catch because a dead whale was found in the vicinity of the catch.
 The organization declared this a violation of the rules on chumming.

 Amazingly, this was Mundus' second-biggest catch ever.
-In 1964 he harpooned another giant that was estimated at 4,500 pounds.
-Because the weight could not be verified, that shark also did not qualify for the record books.
+In 1964, he harpooned another giant that was estimated at a staggering 4,500 pounds.
+But because the weight could not be verified, that shark also did not qualify for the record books.
 Legend has it that Mundus' early tactic of using harpoons and barrels to tire a shark out is what inspired Peter Benchley to write those techniques into Jaws.
-Of course, that method is now illegal for pursuing these ocean giants.
-It's worth noting that Mundus eventually changed his tone on the killing of sharks and became a shark conservationist and catch-and-release advocate before his death in 2008.
+Of course, that method is now illegal.
+In another plot twist, Mundus changed his tune on the killing of sharks, becoming a conservationist and catch-and-release advocate before his death in 2008.

 There have been a few other catches rumored to be in the 20- to 21-foot range, but most of these claims have proven to be either unconfirmed or greatly exaggerated.